Sunday, September 19, 2010

 It's a very simple salad that includes nothing but highly seasoned shrimp, iceberg lettuce, tomato and mayonnaise.
 That's it!

-Now first things first.
-She made her salad with iceberg lettuce, so I respect that in my version.
+Second, because my mother-in-law made this salad with iceberg lettuce, I respect that in my version too.

 While I primarily use romaine lettuce in all of my salads, often along with some spring greens and baby spinach added in, I don't typically keep iceberg on hand most of the time, but that's what she used and when I want this salad, I pick up a head of iceberg.
 Frankly, it just works much better with this particular method.

-Second, not only does iceberg contain a wide variety of vitamins and minerals, including vitamin K, a nutrient that is important for bone and blood health, it has other benefits too.
+Besides, not only does iceberg contain a wide variety of vitamins and minerals, including vitamin K, a nutrient that is important for bone and blood health, it has other benefits too.
 It adds volume and even some fiber and protein, and it's hydrating and filling with very few calories, making it beneficial for weight loss too.
-So, eat iceberg lettuce if you like it and ignore the naysayers. {tucking away the soapbox}

 Most often this salad comes about using leftover shrimp from a boil, but sometimes I just want the salad apart from that.
 For that, I just do a simple pan sauté in a skillet with hot oil or butter and a sprinkle of my fabulous favorite Slap Ya Mama {affil link} and some Old Bay.
 Either way works.
 I think my mother-in-law probably uses a bit more mayo than I do, but I found somewhere between a 1/4 to 1/2 cup for the full recipe is usually enough for us.